|Type / Tags|

 - Velocity control of kit-piece volume.

-SpecDrum 2000 is available now for £4.95, and also as part of a bundle offer with other Rhythmic Robot drum modules.
-Requires Kontakt version 4.2.3.
+SpecDrum 2000 is available now for and requires Kontakt version 4.2.3.
 Not compatible with Kontakt Player.